Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ### Storage and Transportation of ESD sensitive component and boards{ #sec:xtocid15706342 }

 It does no good to follow ESD protections on the workbench if the parts are being damaged while storing or carrying them.
 The most common method is to use a variation of a Faraday cage, an ESD bag.
 An ESD bag surrounds the component with a conductive shield, and usually has a non static generating insulative layer inside.
-In permanent Faraday cages this shield is grounded, as in the case of RFI rooms, but with portable containers this isn\'t practical.
+In permanent Faraday cages this shield is grounded, as in the case of RFI rooms, but with portable containers this isn't practical.
 By putting a ESD bag on a grounded surface the same thing is accomplished.
 Faraday cages work by routing the electric charge around the contents and grounding them immediately.
 A car struck by lightning is an extreme example of a Faraday cage.

 Static bags are by far the most common method of storing components and boards.
 They are made using extremely thin layers of metal, so thin as to be almost transparent.
 A bag with a hole, even small ones, or one that is not folded on top to seal the content from outside charges is ineffective.